giraugh/microbit-skeleton/README.md

 # Microbit Skeleton
-Empty project for a microbit project.
+Skeleton structure for a radio0based microbit project.
 Has function stubs for both the `microbit` and `radio` modules to aid vscode intellisense.